 - The automobile had a minimum of two repairs attempted for a defect that could lead to death or serious injury if it is driven.
 Defects also must impair the value of the auto’s use, value or safety.

-- You brought the vehicle to the dealership at least four times to remedy the same defect — over and over.
+- You brought the vehicle to the dealership at three to four times to remedy the same defect — over and over.

 - The automobile has been at the dealership for repairs of the same defect for at least 30 days since you acquired it.

-If your RV falls into any of those guidelines and is 18 months old or less and has under 18,000 miles on the odometer, then it’s time to talk to an RV lemon law attorney at Neale & Fhima.
+If your RV falls into any of those guidelines, then it’s time to talk to an RV lemon law attorney at Neale & Fhima.

 Call us at 888-407-2955.